jindodogcode/blog/README.md

 A simple blog application.
 Made for practice and retain what I learned from reading Beggining Spring 5.
 The general design goals of the application are:

-- crud application
+- CRUD application
-- rest api
+- REST API
 - SPA frontend
 - document api with openapi
 - paging